Kibria7533/dev-note/35. setup a kubernetes cluster/README.md

 ### Go to firefox browser not chrome
 ## Now generate and save the token for further uses
-`kubectl -n kubernetes-dashboard create token admin-user`
+`kubectl -n kubernetes-dashboard create token admin-user` --duration 1000m

 ### If its updated version you need to create a secret again(if you are not getting token annny how)